-No separate measure will be made for concrete drive aprons and slope paving.
-Concrete drive aprons and slope paving shall be included with the item with which it is associated No separate measure will be made for concrete curb returns with fillets.
+No separate measure will be made for concrete paving and slope paving.
+Concrete paving and slope paving shall be included with the item with which it is associated

+No separate measure will be made for concrete curb returns with fillets.
 Concrete curb returns with fillets shall be included with the item with which it is associated.

-14.0 BASIS OF PAYMENT (SEE SECTION 3 - BID SCHEDULE, FOR PAYMENT)
+13.0 BASIS OF PAYMENT (SEE SECTION 3 - BID SCHEDULE, FOR PAYMENT)